Appendix B: Computer-Based Item Types

 • Multiple Select—The student manipulates two or more graph bars.

-Composite These items require a student to respond to a stimulus by using multiple item types in a single item with multiple response portions.
+These items require the student to respond to a stimulus by using multiple item types in a single item with multiple response portions.
 Scoring is dependent on which item type combination is selected, and the raw weights for each part are combined to give an item score.

 Grid